 Cost of utility bills

 Heating and hot water in Portugal are often on gas, as well as most of the cooking appliances.
 Some apartments have a built-in system for piped gas supply, and some need a bottle replacement every once in a while.
-All utilities combined for one person usually cost between €70 and €90 a month for a small studio or a one-bedroom apartment.
+When calculating the cost of living in Portugal, utilities are an important factor.
+For a single person, utility bills—covering gas, electricity, and water—typically range from €80 to €90 per month in a small studio or one-bedroom apartment.

 A larger apartment’s bills with two people living in it can be €120-€130 a month.
 Generally, Portugal has the second most expensive gas in Europe and the price of electricity is also on the more expensive side.
-There is a cheaper night-time tariff for electricity, so dishwashers and washing machines, for example, can be scheduled to run during the hours of 10pm and 7am.
+There is a cheaper night-time tariff for electricity, so dishwashers and washing machines, for example, can be scheduled to run during the hours of 10 pm and 7 am.

 Transportation expenses